weavery/gitstamp-action/README.md

 ### `wallet-key`

-The Arweave wallet key to use for signing transactions.
+The Arweave wallet key to use for signing transactions and paying transaction fees.

 ## Outputs